ChrisPritchard/Battleship/readme.md

 - Doing a sudo dotnet restore and a sudo dotnet build

 After the build succeeded, a sudo dotnet run started the game without issue.

+## Note on development sequence

+This project was the first developed after the __Realm of FSharp exercises__ [here](https://github.com/ChrisPritchard/RealmOfFSharp).

+The next project developed after this, and using the lessons learned, was __Tetris__ [here](https://github.com/ChrisPritchard/Tetris).